Our Blog | The Intern Group | Internship Tips & Advice

 Written by Admin | Dec 2, 2020 1:42:19 PM

-When you’re looking for a career change, one of the largest obstacles may be finances.
+When you’re looking for a career change, one of the largest obstacles is likely to be your finances during the transition period.
 Whether you think your new role will come with a drop in salary, or requires additional experience and training, making a professional move can be costly.
 Of course, everyone’s situation is unique.
-Making a career change work financially will be different for students, full-time professionals, parents, and everything in between.
-However, a few proven tips and tricks can be applied and modified for nearly any situation.
+How to make a career change work financially will be different for students, full-time professionals, parents, and everyone in-between.
+However, a few proven tips and tricks can be applied and modified for nearly any situation to get the most from your change of career and your bank balance.

 Consider these 6 tips for making your career change financially viable: